oxylus-tech/ox-orch/docs/source/guide/00-overview.rst

 .. code-block:: python

+    from pathlib import Path

+    from ox_orch.apps import Application, AppsContext, AppMemoryStore, AppStateMemoryStore from ox_orch.apps.provider import AppProvider
+    from ox_orch.hooks import LoggingHook
     from ox_orch.operations.execution import Executor, ExecutionSpec
-    from ox_orch.apps import Application, AppsContext, AppMemoryStore, AppStateMemoryStore from ox_orch.hooks import LoggingHook

     # ...

-    # We have to provide apps_ctx to AppsPlan, which gather:
-    # - An app store: store applications, here in memory
-    # - An app state store: store application states, in memory too;
-    # - A list of apps metadata to use
-    applications = [
-        # By default, package is set to the id
-        Application(id="test-1", version="0.0.1"),
-        Application(id="test-2", version="1.4.2", package="test-2-pkg"),
-        Application(id="test-3", version="1.4.3", package="test-3-pkg")
-    ]
+    # AppProvider is an utility class that fetch package from Pypi and transform
+    # them into Application.
+    # Here we save them into an application store so we can reuse them for later
+    # without fetching Pypi.
+    apps = AppProvider().build(["pydantic", "oxylus", "oxylus-erp"])
+    store = AppFilteStore(Path("/tmp/apps.js"), items=apps)
+    store.save()

+    # AppsPlan requires an AppsContext with application + stores and state store
+    #
-    apps_ctx = AppsContext.from_apps_ids(
+    apps_ctx = AppsContext(
-        ["test-1", "test-2"],
-        store=AppMemoryStore(items=applications),
+        store.get_all("pydantic", "packaging"),
+        store=store,
         state_store=AppStateMemoryStore(),
     )